michalwarsaw/React-Exercises/README.md

 ## Exercises

-- 1 - Simple counter
+- 1 - Simple counter.
-- 2 - A very simple webpage based on React Component structure
+- 2 - A very simple webpage based on React Component structure.
-- 3 - A simple sketch how to use props
+- 3 - A simple sketch how to use props.
 - 4 - Playing with setState, setInterval, time interval, life cycle component.
 - 5 - Playing with events.
-- 6 - Simple sketch to how use fetch and axios.
+- 6 - Simple sketch how to use fetch and axios.
 - 7 -

 ## Install